 When is GCSE Results Day 2021?

-GCSE Results Day 2021 date is Friday the 27th August for England and Wales students.
+GCSE Results Day 2021 date is Thursday 12th August for England and Wales students.
 For students in Scotland, results day 2021 is on Tuesday the 10th of August.
-Students can normally receive their exam results from around 10 am, although this may vary.
+Students can normally receive their exam results from around 10am, although this may vary.

 UK schools have witnessed exams being scrapped because of coronavirus, for the second consecutive year, and many pupils are uncertain about what this means for their futures.
 If you’re impacted by this then don’t worry.
 Final GCSE grades will not hinder your future opportunities.
 Many pupils are wondering whether their GCSE exam results for 2021 will be treated as equal to previous years when applying for apprenticeships and college.
 Let us reassure you that they will.
 Employers and college admission teams recognise the hard work you’ve put in despite exam cancellations and will treat your grades as though you had sat the exams.